box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

   Please enter the path to the folder structure JSON file or the local upload path:
   Folder_Structure.json
-  Folder structure JSON path set to: Folder_Structure.json Please enter the ID of the parent folder for the root folder:
+  Folder structure JSON path set to: Folder_Structure.json Please enter the ID of the folder where you would like to create the personal folders:
   0
   Starting User Creation & Provisioning script...
   ```